connexcs/docs/scheduled-breakout-reports.md

 ![alt text][sheduled-report-3a]

-A new page would open which would show all the reports created till now.
+A new page will open which will show all the reports created till now.

 ![alt text][sheduled-report-4]

 ## Select the recipients and schedule the reports

-You can select the recipients by choosing form customers, providers etc.  You can also choose for how much time period you want to schedule the reports.
+You can select the recipients by choosing from customers, providers etc.  You can also choose the time period you want to schedule the reports.

 Click on the arrow sign to choose the accurate recipients for the reports.